Lubieerror/Steam-Deck-Ubisoft-Rockstar-and-EA-Launcher-Deduplication-Script-for-Steam-Prefixes/README.md

-script that searches through game prefix folders to identify installed launchers from Ubisoft, Rockstar, and EA.
+Script that searches through game prefix folders to identify installed launchers from Ubisoft, Rockstar, and EA.
 It creates a shared folder with a single copy of each launcher, removes duplicate copies within each prefix, and adds a shortcut to the shared folder in each prefix.

 Pros: